tzyhpcom/Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the first set of parammters from above.
-When extracting features I augmented train dataset using `transform_image`, ` flip_image`,`bright_image` and `warp_image` functions derived from P3, and the test dataset remianed the same.
+I trained a linear SVM using the best set of parammters from above.
+It is described by `train_model` function in `search_classify.ipynb`.
+And it's mainly consisted of `extract_features`, `StandardScaler` and `LinearSVC`.
+The whole pipeline is easy thanks to `skleran`!

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?